Forest Hill Memorial Arena.

 We were the first ice rental on that day and we all got changed together in the same big dressing room.
 We never used the rink chalkboard before we all walked out to the beautifully cleaned frozen rink.
 I will never forget that first walk.
 I felt like a rookie Leaf player walking out onto the Maple Leaf Gardens ice for the very first time.

 A couple guys forgot to take off their skate guards and they immediately wiped out.
-There were no player benches on the small rink so we had to wait for our shifts at either one of the rink's north end entrances.
+There were no player benches on the small rink so we had to stand while waiting our shift at either one of the rink's north end entrances.
 We probably had about twenty skaters.
 It was mass confusion to say the least with a couple guys not even knowing how to play ice hockey.
 It was their first time ever skating with a hockey stick in their hands.
 Some guys wore very little equipment and I remember a couple guys were wearing their ski gloves.

-A couple of the older guys wore glasses and they were fogged up for the whole hour.
-They could not see anything because their warm bodies combined with the freezing indoor temperature instantly fogged up their lenses.
+A couple of the older guys wore glasses and they kept fogging up for the whole hour.
+They could not see anything because of the freezing indoor temperature which instantly would fog up their lenses.

 I think well over twenty goals were scored that morning.
 The goalies were not that good, but I was grateful they were there.
 It was not very good hockey, but it would have been a lot worse without the two goalies.
 We all had so much fun and the hour just flew by very quickly.
 An hour at our Kingdom Hall never flew by as quickly, nor was it ever as much fun.